Wedding saving and budgeting

 savings account.
 Don't be tempted to use the money for anything

 Work out how much you'll need to save each week to reach

 Savings goals calculator

-If you can, try and pay for big items like the wedding dress or
+If you can, try and pay for big items like the wedding

 Case study: Peggy and Denis prepare for their big day